vlayer-xyz/monorepo/ethereum_history_api/circuits/lib/README.md

 nargo codegen-verifier --package get_account
 ```

 Note: When run for the first time this step may take several minutes.
-Furthermore, it is not recommended to use VSCode terminal for this command as it seems to run slowly.
+Also, it is not recommended to use VSCode terminal for this command as it seems to run slowly.

 After generating a verifier (`contract/package_name/plonk_vk.sol`) its `verify` function can be used to verify proofs.